 Geography and current affairs

 Until a few years ago, many questions asked used to be static in this subject and only Paper II had more of a dynamic nature.
 But now, most of the questions asked (both in Papers I and II) are linked to current affairs.
 It is very important to maintain a separate file of notes for Geography-related current affairs.
 The newspapers are the best source for this.
 Almost on a daily basis, you will find some news or editorials on topics like agriculture, industries, fisheries, monsoons, climate change, conservation, wildlife, energy, etc. So, you must jot down important and exam-related points from those news items.
-For example, a discovery of a new species of flora can be a potential question for the prelims.
+For example, the discovery of a new species of flora can be a potential question for the prelims.
 Along with the notes, you must also preserve any map or diagram given in the newspapers related to the event.
 Another example, if a particular year saw crop failure, you must understand the climatic reason behind it and the underlying phenomenon of seasons.
 Please remember, more than the raw facts and numbers, it is the underlying phenomenon or concept that is more important to study.

 In 2018, Paper I had a question directly linked to current events.